SpareCores/sc-www/src/assets/articles/llm-inference-speed.md

 <p style="margin: 0px 50px 20px 50px; text-align: center; color: #999;">Image source: <a href="/servers?order_by=selected_benchmark_score&order_dir=desc&columns=1187464&benchmark=eyJpZCI6ImxsbV9zcGVlZDpwcm9tcHRfcHJvY2Vzc2luZyIsImNvbmZpZyI6IntcImZyYW1ld29ya192ZXJzaW9uXCI6IFwiNTFmMzExZTBcIiwgXCJtb2RlbFwiOiBcInBoaS00LXE0LmdndWZcIiwgXCJ0b2tlbnNcIjogNTEyfSJ9" target="_blank">Spare Cores server listing</a>.</p>

-Clicking on a row will take you to the server details page, including all the LLM inference speed results that is also embedded below for the above-mentioned `g2-standard-4` server as interactive charts:
+Clicking on a row will take you to the server details page, including all the LLM inference speed results that are also embedded below for the above-mentioned `g2-standard-4` server as interactive charts:

 <iframe